X-Men: First Class: Development

-During the production of X2, producer Lauren Shuler Donner had discussed the idea of a film focusing on the young X-Men with the crew, which was met with approval; the concept was revived during the production of X-Men: The Last Stand.
-One of The Last Stand's writers, Zak Penn, was hired to write and direct this spin-off, but this idea later fell through.
+During the production of X2 (2003), producer Lauren Shuler Donner had discussed the idea of a film focusing on the young X-Men with the crew, which was met with approval; the concept was revived during the production of X-Men: The Last Stand (2006).
+Zak Penn, one of The Last Stand's writers, was hired to write and direct this X-Men spin-off, but this idea later fell through.
 Penn explained in 2007 that "the original idea was to have me do a young X-Men spin-off, a spin-off of the young X-Men characters.
 But someone came up with a pretty interesting idea ... it was this guy who worked with me named Mike Chamoy, he worked a lot with me on X3.
 He came up with how to do a young X-Men movie which is not what you'd expect."

-Around the same time, in December 2004, 20th Century Fox hired screenwriter Sheldon Turner to draft a spin-off X-Men film, and he chose to write Magneto, pitching it as "The Pianist meets X-Men."
+Around the same time, in December 2004, 20th Century Fox hired screenwriter Sheldon Turner to draft a spin-off X-Men film, and he chose to write Magneto, pitching it as "The Pianist (2002) meets X-Men".
 According to Turner, the script he penned was set from 1939 to 1955, following Magneto trying to survive in Auschwitz.
 He meets Xavier, a young soldier, during the liberation of the camp.
 He hunts down the Nazi war criminals who tortured him, and this lust for vengeance turns him and Xavier into enemies.
 In April 2007, David S. Goyer was hired to direct.
-The film would take place mostly in flashbacks with actors in their twenties, with Ian McKellen's older Magneto as a framing device, and some usage of the computer-generated facelift applied to him in the prologue of X-Men: The Last Stand, McKellen reiterated his hope to open and close the film.
-The Magneto film was planned to shoot in Australia for a 2009 release, but factors including the 2007–08 Writers Guild of America strike caused the producers to cancel plans for the movie.
+The film would take place mostly in flashbacks with actors in their twenties, with Ian McKellen's older Magneto as a framing device, and some usage of the computer-generated facelift applied to him in the prologue of The Last Stand, McKellen reiterated his hope to open and close the film.
+The Magneto film was planned to shoot in Australia for a 2009 release, but factors including the 2007–08 Writers Guild of America strike caused the producers to cancel plans for the film.